What does a twenty first century employee look like?

 Artificial intelligence (AI), virtual reality (VR) and augmented reality (AR) are changing the way we live, work and learn.
 Have a look at what’s happening with AI and robots in retail, construction, and health to name just a few.
 BMW have been working on AR for a few years now and you can see what they are developing for mechanics and Mini drivers.
 The arts and entertainment industries are embracing VR and one example of this is a recent BBC Radio 4 production – Quake.
 VR and AR are taking gaming to new and exciting places including Pokémon Go (if you didn’t already know!)

 Jisc’s resident futurist, Martin Hamilton has done some great research on emerging technologies and their relationships with industry and education.
 You can have a look at his slide decks, blog and news feature for more insights and inspiration.

 We can’t be sure of the impact of these developments on our future working lives.
 We may see more professionals working online from home or globally; more job roles in technology and engineering; more digital tools and techniques being used in traditional trades and work places; more careers in specialisms that have yet to be invented or are currently in R&D. But we do know that as educators (like learners), we have to stay up to date with our knowledge, skills and practice, through networking, research and collaboration.

 What do our learners have to say?
-The Jisc digital student tracker project, 2017, paints a picture of the student digital experience across the UK.
-It gathered evidence from 22,000 learners in higher education, further education and skills.
-You can have a look at the findings around employability on pages 26 & 27; ‘outside the classroom: learner skills and views.’
+The Jisc digital student tracker project, 2018, paints a picture of the student digital experience across the UK.
+It gathered evidence from 37,720 learners in higher education, further education and skills.
+You can have a look at the findings around employability on pages 12 & 13; ‘digital at course level.’